fb55/css-select/README.md

 ## Why?

 Most CSS engines written in JavaScript execute selectors left-to-right.
-That means thet execute every component of the selector in order, from left to right.
+That means they execute every component of the selector in order, from left to right.
 As an example: For the selector `a b`, these engines will first query for `a` elements, then search these for `b` elements.
 (That's the approach of eg.
 [`Sizzle`](https://github.com/jquery/sizzle),